hhg7/defiant/README.md

 WARNING: If you're using Mac, use `install_mac.sh`. _I strongly advise against using Mac, however.
 I have found Mac to be significantly less reliable and usable than Linux.
 Also, the multi-processing capability is absent with the Mac version as GCC and omp.h cannot work under Mac._

 # Delta

+Defiant v1.1.7 changes(9 April 2020):
+ - fixed a possible segfault that can happen with mismatched chromosomes between file groups
+ - no longer prints entire help menu for short error messages
+ - -v and -fdr options now prohibit > 2 groups

 Defiant v1.1.6 changes(21 January 2020):
  - better error messages